yuriiyf/elba-security/template/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+### Example implementation

+The template contains an example implementation that will guide you to reach our requirements.
+Make sure to adapt this example to your need and remove the disclamer comments before creating your first PR.